ShamHyper/CustomStartTab/README.md

 3. Download [latest](https://github.com/ShamHyper/CustomStartTab/archive/refs/heads/main.zip) archive with code **OR** use git to download
 4. Unzip the archive to any location so as not to accidentally delete the folder with the extension
 5. On `chrome://extensions/` click on **load unpacked extension** button and select the chrome extension folder (`./CustomStartTab/chrome`) with the code
+6. You can delete all other files and folders, and keep only the (`./CustomStartTab/chrome`) folder.
-6. Configurate extension according to your taste:
+7. Configurate extension according to your taste:

 ![Settings preview](https://i.imghippo.com/files/z6nsY1729003954.png)
 ## Installation (Firefox)